bommaritom/radon_backprojection/README.md

 # radon_backprojection
-Trying to implement Radon backprojection algorithm.
+Radon backprojection algorithm as in A. C. Kak and Malcolm Slaney, Principles of Computerized Tomographic Imaging, IEEE Press, 1988.